IBM/analyze_ecommerce_websites_and_recommend_optimal_price/README.md

 >> Note: Since this is an open source project it is restricted to extract information from private ecommerce websites.
 Hence we are showcasing the pattern with custom websites.

+- Copy the URL in this step, eg: `http://competitors-websites.xx-xx.mybluemix.net/` .This will be used in the next step.

 ### 4. Setup IBM Cloud Function

 IBM Cloud Function is a Serverless Architecture where in a user can write a snippet of code and run it as API's without worrying about deploying it.
 A code snippet can easily be attached to an already existing deployment to add more Functionality.